Graduate Student Assistantships

 - Graduate Staff Assistant (SA)

-A staff assistantship (SA) is an appointment in which a graduate student engages in service that enhances his or her educational pursuits at WSU.
+A staff assistantship (SA) is an appointment in which a graduate student engages in service that enhances their educational pursuits at WSU.
 The SA provides academic and administrative program support for units such as counseling and testing services, health and wellness services, and other student services offices.
 These appointments require a letter of support from the student’s faculty advisor.

 Assistantship Tuition Waivers